uConnect/combobo/README.md

   * Defaults to `'true'`
 * `toggleButtonIcon` (_String_): Text or HTML that gets inserted into the toggle button element.
   * Examples: `▼`, `<svg ...>`, `<i class="fa fa-chevron-down"></i>`, `<img src...>`, etc.
-  * If `null`, no icon is inserted and the class `default-icon` is added to the `toggleButtonClass`.
-The demo CSS uses this class with an `::after` pseudo-element make a CSS triangle.
+  * If a HTML-initialized combobox already contains text/markup and a `toggleButtonIcon` is provided, the `toggleButtonIcon` will replace the existing content.
-  * Defaults to `null`.
+  * Defaults to `null` (no icon inserted).

 ### Example Combobo call with options